ironfroggy/ironfroggy_dot_com/content/technology/2006/a-short-comment-on-the-future-of-programming-languages.rst

 things along these lines, probably using or extending generics.

 I'll post more, and maybe some mockups.
 What do you think?
-Is this likely or feasable or stupid?
+Is this likely or feasible or stupid?